American Noir: Composition and lyrics

+Critics have categorised American Noir as gothic rock, merging the genre with elements of glam rock, Britpop and art rock.
+DIY magazine writer Ben Tipple stated that it "blur[s] the lines between rock, pop and musical theatre."

 The lyrical content on American Noir serves as an epilogue to Sex, Death & the Infinite Void, telling "the story of the days following the death of our protagonist Roe".
 In a feature for Clash magazine, Gould explained that "American Noir picks up from where our last record left off. [...]
 It's a copulative romance that takes this fatal turn at the last moment, and that's where this record leaves us."
 In a review of the EP for Gigwise, Vicky Greer described the EP as "a funeral for Roe", which she credits as the justification for keyboardist Hannah Greenwood performing lead vocals on four of the collection's five songs.
 Line of Best Fit writer Marie Oleinik describes the EP's focus further, writing that "Roe's death incites Annabelle's rage, sharply delivered by [Greenwood] in "Ghosts Over Calvary", then mournful defeat in "Damned and Doomed"."

 In a track-by-track feature released on the band's YouTube channel, Gould recalled more about how writing and recording in the US helped inspire the tracks on American Noir.
 "America at Night" was originally intended to serve as the opener for Sex, Death & the Infinite Void, and was described by the singer as "a song about being a stranger in a new place – for me that was living in America, and finding the darkness that lied beneath the streets of Los Angeles".
 "Midnight", which he dubbed a "massive rock and roll power ballad of sorts" in the style of Jim Steinman and Bruce Springsteen, served as the catalyst for the creation of the EP, due to the positive reaction of people outside the band when listening to it prior to release.